cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 ---------------------------

-Both `import` and `include` directives can be augmented by an explicit mentioning of rule names (clause ending in "from").
+Both `import` and `include` directives can be augmented by an explicit mentioning of rule names (clause ending in "from") or a wild-card "`*`" for all rules.

 ### `include`
 {:unnumbered}